-Based on his book, Travels with Harley – Journeys in Search of Personal and National Identity, retired U.S. Army Colonel Christopher Holshek's National Service Ride leverages motorcycling's appeal to freedom, adventure, and moving forward to promote citizenship and service, starting right at home: “When we become better citizens, we become a better country – because, when you serve your community, you serve your country."
+Inspired by retired Army Colonel Christopher Holshek's Travels with Harley – Journeys in Search of Personal and National Identity, the National Service Ride leverages motorcycling's appeal to freedom, adventure, and moving forward to promote citizenship and service, starting right at home.
+“When we become better citizens, we become a better country – because, when you serve your community, you serve your country."

-Over the coming months, the Ride looks to engender a more positive, empowering narrative about citizenship and service across social and generational lines.
-"Making community, public, and national service a cultural expectation, a common opportunity, and a civic rite of passage for every American," as Service Year says, promotes national unity rather than division and helps pass the baton of generational leadership to move America forward.
+Over the coming months, the project looks to help generate an empowering narrative about citizenship and service.
+"Making community, public, and national service a cultural expectation, a common opportunity, and a civic rite of passage for every American," as Service Year says, promotes engagement, collaboration and unity and helps pass the baton of generational leadership to move America forward.

 The project centers around locally organized events to promote ongoing dialogue between service veterans from many walks of life looking to give back and youth looking for ways to pay it forward.
 At public information initiatives at high schools, colleges, and other places, local service-oriented motorcycle clubs and community, public, and national service organizations are facilitating conversations across generational and societal lines about citizenship and service – all enhanced and extended by mass and social media.

 These interactive discussions aim to inspire America's youth on how they can best help themselves by helping others.
 They also show them clear pathways to service learning at local, national, and international levels.
 Encouraging and empowering young people to do good work and help solve common problems, starting in their own communities, also helps them improve their qualifications for personal advancement.

 To get the wheels rolling, Col. (ret.)
 Holshek will appear at various events on the U.S. East Coast during the two weeks after Labor Day.
 Stops and presentations include: